JetBrains/kotlin-mobile-docs/topics/use-ktor-for-networking.md

 ### Select an engine

 Ktor offers you multiple HTTP engines to use in your project: Apache, CIO, Android, iOS, and others.
-Engines differ by sets of supporters features or platforms they work on.
+Engines differ by sets of supported features or platforms they work on.
 For the full list of supported HTTP engines, refer to the [Ktor documentation](https://ktor.io/clients/http-client/engines.html).

 To use a specific HTTP engine, connect the corresponding Ktor artifact as a dependency, for example: